Yanlecun/Yanlecun/README.md

 - Public Dog Playground Reservation Service
   - currently, the list of public dog playground is written only by hand.
   - with Spring boot, JPA, Security, Thyleaf, MySQL
-    - plan to do : 1. change Thyleaf to React given authentication method not session but JWT  2. add Message Queue ?
+    - plan to do
+      1. change Thyleaf to React given authentication method not session but JWT
+      2. how about to add Message Queue ?
+(Rabbit MQ, kafka.. this part need to study more )
+      3. how about to add distribution management system ? (load balancer or AWS... need to study more too)
   - this project is deployed by git_actions and managed by docker virtual in ubuntu(AWS EC2 instance)
     - plan to do : git_actions to jankins
     - https://github.com/Yanlecun/dockerfile_ubuntu